 HEALTHY SODA ALTERNATIVES

 Kombucha is a fermented tea that you can make yourself, get at your local farmers market (where I get mine) and pick up at Whole Foods.
 Whole Foods carries my favorite brand, GT’s.
 Hex is my favorite brand local to the DC area.
 Kombucha is low in sugar, as the sugar is fermented.
 This means it’s rich in probiotics and great for the gut!

 La Croix is a sparkling water.
 I don’t enjoy sparkling water on its own but I know that people go nuts for it.
 It’s fizzy and flavored, similar to soda but without the added sugar.
 The only time I enjoy it is when I mix it with other drinks like kombucha – in which case it’s DELICIOUS.
 So, so good and very soda-like.

 Water or Coconut Kefir.

 These are also fermented.
 You can make your own or either up at your local organic type market.
 Both are rich in probiotics and most are flavored, making it them an excellent replacement for soda.

-Jun is a traditionally fermented drink as well.
-While not as popular, it’s gaining popularity due to the fact that it’s absolutely delicious and incredibly healthy.
+While not as popular, Jun’s gaining popularity due to the fact that it’s absolutely delicious and incredibly healthy.
 You can make your own or keep an eye out for it.
 It’s becoming more popular in co-ops and I’ve even seen it at Whole Foods.

 Seriously.
 Give it a try.